 The ACTH rise increases with age but there are few specific details on this yet.
-For example, it's unknown if ACTH increases more in horses that are going to develop PPID in the near future or in horses that are Insulin Resistant (IR).
+For example, it's unknown whether ACTH increases more in horses that are going to develop PPID in the near future or in horses that are IR.
 It's also unknown if there is a "threshold" ACTH that might mean the horse should be treated during the Seasonal Rise with pergolide.
 Unfortunately, the only way to definitely know for the individual horse might be the hard way — with laminitis developing.

 Higher ACTH means higher cortisol production.
 Cortisol itself makes the veins in the hoof less responsive to vasodilators.
 This alone is probably not enough to trigger laminitis (although it could trigger foot pain if the horse already has compromised circulation).
 Cortisol also induces insulin resistance, or worsens it if it is already present, which correlates with the documented PPID horses on the ECIR Group that also develop increased insulin and G:I ratios.
 Since every horse has a different starting point, every horse will have a different risk factor from the Seasonal Rise in ACTH and cortisol.

-Which horses should be tested and/or have pergolide adjusted?
+Which horses should be tested and/or have medication adjusted?

 - Any horse with a history of late Summer or Fall laminitis unexplained by diet.
 They are at very high risk of having it again.